 SGS University-Wide Awards are due on May 1 of each year.

 The Julia Ching Travel Grant solicits applications from graduate students who are working on a PhD thesis in the field of *Chinese Thought and Culture*.
 Award winners will be supported with air fare and other travel expenses for up to one month in East Asia for research related to their thesis.
-Applications are normally due in April/May.
+Applications due April 1 of each year.
 Details will be sent to the listserv.
 Open to domestic and international students.

 Dr. David Chu Scholarships in Asia Pacific Studies (only open to domestic students)